SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 OS Configuration
 ====================================

-The standard installation is good enough.
+Standard installation is good enough.
-The STON works great with standard 64bit Linux(Cent 6.2 or higher, Ubuntu 10.04 or higher), and it does not rely on any packages.
+STON works great with the standard 64bit Linux(Cent 6.2 or higher, Ubuntu 10.04 or higher), and it does not rely on any packages.

 .. _getting-started-install: